viralogic/py-enumerable/docs/distinct.md

 `distinct(key=lambda x: x)`

 Returns an `Enumerable` containing elements that are distinct based on a given key selector.
-This is an executing function.
+This is not an executing function.

 **Parameters**